blakecwyu/Python_Machine_Learning/Project - Hotel Performance/README.md

 - **Expand the dataset** by including data from multiple past years to capture seasonal trends and unusual patterns.
 - **Train and validate models with real-world data** to improve performance and generalizability.
 - **Refine the day type classification** to better reflect pricing behavior and occupancy patterns, potentially improving model accuracy.
-- **Incorporate external factors** such as weather conditions or citywide events, which may have a strong influence on occupancy and revenue.
+- **Incorporate external factors** such as weather conditions or local events, which may have a strong influence on occupancy and revenue.
 - **Leverage historical competitor performance data** (e.g., from benchmarking reports) to better position the hotel's pricing and predict market behavior.
   *Note: This would require real-world data sources and is not applicable to the current synthetic dataset.*
 - **Refine classification targets** by focusing on **FIT-only occupancy or revenue**, reducing noise from inconsistent GIT/Corp availability and better identifying truly low-demand days.